 Since NVMe technology relies on the PCIe lanes and NOT a controller interface, it is scalable.
-As of now, the NVMe SSDs utilizes 4 lanes, but they are able to potentially use all 16 PCIe lanes, which is forward thinking.
+As of now, the NVMe SSDs utilize 4 lanes, but they are able to potentially use all 16 PCIe lanes, which is forward thinking.

-As compared to traditional technologies, NVMe is much greener as it is able to use low-power mode to considerably reduce the power consumption.
+As compared to traditional technologies, NVMe is much greener as it is able to use low-power mode to considerably reduce power consumption.
 This standby mode can reduce the power consumption down to 97% when the system is idle.

 Reduce Server Bottlenecks

 Enterprises significantly rely on data for their websites, web-based apps, various SaaS products, and more.
 If your servers run on SSDs, you are likely to experience bottlenecks due to too many user connections or requests at a time, saturating your storage connection.
-This further leads to slower access to data, slower loading time of web pages and and a degraded UX.
+This further leads to slower access to data, slower loading time of web pages and a degraded UX.
 Businesses might even lose customers due to inferior UX caused due to traditional SSDs.

 NVMe servers address this problem with their high queuing abilities and faster read/write speeds.